Remove Beet And Beet Juice Stains On Clothing, Upholstery And Carpet

 Step 4: Rinse well in cold water.

 Step 5: If the stain is out, go ahead and launder as normal.
-If the beet stain is still there go ahead and soak the clothing or other fabric in a solution of cold water and chlorine bleach or oxygen bleach for 30 minutes to an hour, or even longer.
+If the beet stain is still there go ahead and soak the clothing or other fabric in a solution of cold water and chlorine bleach or oxygen bleach.

-Hint: The chlorine bleach solution will work better than the oxygen bleach, if it is safe for the fabric, but it is much harsher on the fabric and the soak should be as short as possible, checking after about 15 minutes to see if the fabric is still OK.
+Hint: The chlorine bleach solution will work better than the oxygen bleach, if it is safe for the fabric, but it is much harsher on the fabric and the soak should be as short as possible, checking in 5 minute intervals to see if the fabric is OK, and don't really soak longer than about 15 minutes.

 Beet Stain Removal On Upholstery

-Step 1: Scrape off any excess beet from the upholstery, and blot up as much excess beet juice as possible, being careful not to spread the stain further.
+Step 1: Scrape off any excess beet from the upholstery, and blot up as much excess beet juice as possible, being careful not to spread the spot further.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 3: Using this solution, sponge the stain from the beets or beet juice with a clean white cloth.
+Step 3: Using this solution, sponge the stain with a clean white cloth.

 Step 6: If the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.